nandajavarma/nandajavarma.github.io/content/posts/2016-12-06-a-walk-followed-by-sitting-and-sleeping-on-benches-and-what-not-to-remember.markdown.md

 ---
-title: A walk(followed by sitting and sleeping on benches, and what not) to remember"
+title: A walk (followed by sleeping on benches) to remember
 date: 2016-12-06 19:58:42.000000000 +05:30
 category: travel
 tags: